Jaffe-/NESizer2/README.md

 where 0xRR is the low byte of the register address to be written to.
 The Atmega must put these byte strings on the 6502 databus when the 6502 enters a new read cycle.
 Waiting for each read cycle is done by the `databus_wait` function.

-When a register write sequence (or the last of many in `register_write_all`'s case) is done, the function `reset_pc` is called.
+When a register write sequence is done, the function `reset_pc` is called.
 This sends a `JMP $4018` instruction (in the same manner as described) to reset the program counter back to $4018.
 This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers could win and the CPU fetches an unintentional opcode.

 Lastly, the idle `STA` opcode (0x85) is put back on the bus and latched to keep the CPU busy.